-1.3.
+- 1.3.
 Contributions.
 As discussed in the literature review, few exact methods for convex ARO have been proposed so far, mostly relying on strong assumptions.
 In this work, we first recall a quite general reformulation for ARO problems, involving an exponential number of constraints.
-Then we start filling the literature gap by showing that the separation of those constraints can be performed via the solution of a non-convex program.
-This result, obtained through the use of convex conjugates and Fenchel duality, can be applied to any convex ARO, including cases in which the second stage is an SOCP, an SDP, or a (conic) LP.
-We show that in a very relevant case, arising when the uncertainty set can be affinely mapped to a 0-1 polytope, the resulting separation problem admits a MINLP reformulation.
+We start filling the literature gap and provide the following contributions: - We show that the separation of the exponentially-many constraints of the reformulation can be performed via the solution of a non-convex program.
+This result, obtained through the use of convex conjugates and Fenchel duality, can be applied to any convex ARO, including cases in which the second stage is a second order cone program, a semidefinite program, or a (conic) linear program (this last case generalizing a previous result from Ayoub and Poss (2016)). - We introduce two solution approaches based on a generalized Benders decomposition (GBD) scheme (Geoffrion 1972) and a Column-and-Constraint-Generation (CCG) scheme (Zeng and Zhao 2013), respectively, for which we show finite convergence under the mild hypothesis of our setting. - We show that in a very relevant case, arising when the uncertainty set can be affinely mapped to a 0-1 polytope, the resulting separation problem admits a convex MINLP reformulation.
 This includes budgeted uncertainty sets and uncertainty sets expressed as the convex hull of a finite discrete set.
-In this case, the full power of modern MINLP algorithms and machinery can be exploited for deriving effective solution approaches.
+In this case, the full power of modern convex MINLP algorithms and machinery can be exploited for deriving effective solution approaches. - Finally, we give the computational evidence of the applicability of our solution methods to two applications arising from practical fields.
+The first one is a nonlinear version of the Facility Location Problem, involving both binary and continuous decisions, while the second one is a nonlinear variant of a Resource Allocation Problem from the literature.